goblinhack/c-plus-plus-serializer/README.md

 Simple C++ 11 header-only serializer
 ====================================

-A very minimal C++11 header only serializer.
+Have you ever wanted a really minimal header-only C++11 serializer?
+Of course you have!
+Having tried some other implementations I found them too hard to maintain and grok when they inevitably failed to compile under the latest g++ version.
+Hopefully this one is simple enough to avoid such issues.
 All you need to do is add

 <pre>
 #include "c_plus_plus_serializer.h"